Leave a Message

 Homes for sale in Middletown, NJ — Monmouth's largest municipality (67K residents, 41 mi²), median sale prices near $790K, Lincroft / Navesink / Bayshore sections, Middletown NJ Transit station, Belford SeaStreak ferry, and 16-school Middletown Township Public Schools district.

-Middletown Township, NJ Real Estate — Homes for Sale in Monmouth County's Largest Municipality
+Middletown, NJ Real Estate — Homes for Sale in One of NJ's Oldest Townships

 $790K